MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

      For more information on how to configure device installation with Group Policy, see [Manage Device Installation with Group Policy](/windows/client-management/client-tools/manage-device-installation-with-group-policy)

-- **Device control in Defender for Endpoint -**  Device control in Defender for Endpoint provides more advanced capabilities and is cross platform.
+- **Device control in Defender for Endpoint**  Device control in Defender for Endpoint provides more advanced capabilities and is cross platform.

      - Granular access control - create policies to control access by device, device type, operation (read, write, execute), user group, network location or file type.